kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 > Oh dear, we are once again downloading and installing programs off the internet ... be careful!

 A plain virtual audio cable should work fine to pipe Curses' sounds to Discord or a game, but I actually use [Voicemeeter](https://vb-audio.com/Voicemeeter/index.htm) because it lets me play the audio to the game and to my headphones at the same time so I hear my voice at the same time everyone else does!
 It helps me catch mistakes and I also find it soothing to listen to.

+Some games like Helldivers 2 do not allow you to select a microphone and will only use the system default microphone.
+I haven't worked out how to use Curses with those games yet, but maybe you can!

 ## Good luck!